csm/showgregator/README.md

 ## Parts

+* showgregator-core -- common stuff.
 * showgregator-daemon -- scrapes configured sites for show information; pushes that to the service.
-Scala.
-* showgregator-service -- JSON REST service that handles input from the daemon, serves up user data to the frontend.
-Scala.
+* showgregator-service -- Web service on Finatra that handles browsers, calendar apps, RSS apps, and the daemon.
-* showgregator-web -- AngularJS front end, calls the service for data.

 License: GNU Affero General Public License v3.